MarkusCohenheim/moore-machine/usecase.md

 Duplicate State Labels are forbidden.

 ## Create Moore Machine with duplicate Transition Token on same State
-Duplicate Transition Token on same State are forbidden.
+Duplicate transition token on same the state are forbidden.

 ## Take Transition without defining it
 Undefined transitions are forbidden.